-- 5.5 Qualifying: Qualifying will have 17 karts max on course at a time, with up to 8 laps to set their best lap time.
-Drivers will be spread out when leaving the grid, and must not wait for other drivers on course.
+- 5.3 Drivers Meeting: All drivers are required to attend the Drivers Meeting.
+The goal of the Drivers Meeting is to welcome all participants and introduce them to key staff, give a brief rundown of specific items pertaining to the day's event, and help familiarize everyone with the format, but it will not go through a full reading of the rulebook.
+The drivers' meeting will take place by the finish line on the front straight.
+Each driver will check in upon arrival at the meeting.
+If your name is not on our check-in list, this means the driver did not attend the mandatory meeting and may be disqualified from the event. - 5.4 Qualifying: Racers will have two qualifying sessions up to 8 minutes long to set their best lap time.
+Drivers will be spread out when leaving the grid and must not wait for other drivers on the course.
 No contact is allowed during qualifying.
-Session ends once the first driver completes 8 laps, with times from qualifying used to determine each driver's placement in the Main Events. - 5.6 Lunch Break: At the conclusion of the Teen Championship, the track staff will take a 30-minute break for lunch.
-However, a BBQ lunch will be served from 11:30am to 2:30pm and is free for all participating drivers, while available for a fee for all attendees.
-Racers competing in the afternoon are encouraged to allow plenty of time to eat and digest before racing begins.
-Guests are allowed to bring their own food and non-alcoholic beverage items if they desire, so if anybody has dietary restrictions, please plan ahead. - 5.7 U.S. Main Events: There will be two Main Events; the B-Main and the A-Main U.S. Championship Final.
+Session ends once eight minutes have elapsed, with the single fastest time from either qualifying session used to determine each driver's placement in the Main Events. - 5.5 Food & Drink: Racers competing in the afternoon are encouraged to allow plenty of time to eat and digest before racing begins.
+Guests are allowed to bring their own food and non-alcoholic beverage items if they desire, so if anybody has dietary restrictions, please plan ahead.
+Food and drinks will also be available for purchase at the track. - 5.6 U.S. Main Events: There will be three Main Events: the A-Main U.S. Championship Final, B-Main, and the C-Main.
 The top 25 from qualifying will automatically start in the Final, while the rest of the qualifiers will be sorted into the preliminary Main with a max of 25 karts on each grid.
-The preliminary Main (B-Main) will race for 26th position down in the final standings.
-There will not be any transfers from B-Main to A-Main.
-Both races will be 8 laps in length. - 5.8 U.S. Championship Podium: The top three finishers from the U.S. Championship Final (A-Main) will receive trophies during the U.S. Championship podium presentation and will move on to the World Championship. - 5.9 World Championship: The format for the World Championship is nearly the same as the U.S. Championship except there will not be a practice session since everybody will already have had three race sessions at the wheel earlier in the day.
-International drivers and the US transfer will participate in an 8-lap qualifying session to determine the starting grid for the World Championship Final.
-The World Championship Final will be 8 laps in length, with the top three finishers standing on the podium.
-The same format will be used for both the Teen and Adult championships. - 5.10 World Championship Podium: The top 3 finishers In the World Championship will stand on the podium, receive their trophies, their checks, and of course spray the champagne (or sparkling cider if under 21).
+The preliminary Main (B-Main) will race for 26th position to 50th, and C-Main will race for 51st down to 75th.
+There will not be any transfers from C-Main to B-Main or from B-Main to A-Main.
+Races will be 10 laps in length. - 5.7 U.S. Championship Podium: The top three finishers from the U.S. Championship Final (A-Main) will receive trophies during the U.S. Championship podium presentation and will move on to the World Championship. - 5.8 World Championship: The format for the World Championship is nearly the same as the U.S. Championship, except there will not be a practice session since everybody will already have had three race sessions earlier in the day.
+International drivers and the US transfer will participate in an 8-minute qualifying session to determine the starting grid for the World Championship Final.
+The World Championship Final will be 10 laps, with the top three finishers standing on the podium.
+The same format will be used for both the Teen and Adult championships. - 5.9 World Championship Podium: The top 3 finishers in the World Championship will stand on the podium, receive their trophies and their checks, and of course spray the champagne (or sparkling cider if under 21).